Independence Day Fireworks Light Metro Atlanta Skies

 Marietta: Fourth in the Park

-The city of Marietta’s 4th In The Park Celebration begins at 10 a.m. on July 4 and includes a parade, free live concerts, arts and crafts show, food, carnival games and fireworks finale.
+The City of Marietta’s 4th In The Park Celebration begins at 10 a.m. on July 4 and includes a parade, free live concerts, arts and crafts show, food, carnival games and fireworks finale.
 The Let Freedom Ring Parade begins at 10 a.m.
-A festival including arts & crafts, a kids’ zone, festival food and free concerts runs from 10 a.m. through 9 p.m.
-Noon brings a concert featuring Scott Thompson.
-There is a bell-ringing ceremony set for 2 p.m.
-The Atlanta Concert Band will perform at 2:30 p.m.
-Josh Jones performs at 7 p.m., and the 8 to 9:30 p.m. concert features Departure, The Journey Tribute Band.
+A festival also begins at 10 a.m. and includes arts & crafts, a kid’s zone, festival food and free concerts.
+A noon concerts features Scott Thompson.
+There will be bell ringing at 2 p.m., followed by a 2:30 p.m. performance by the Atlanta Concert Band.
+A 7 p.m. concert features Tulani.
+The band Savannah Jack performs from 8 until 9:30 p.m.
 Fireworks begin at dark.

 Norcross: Lillian Webb Park